electron/governance/wg-infra/policy/access/github.md

 ## Controlling Access

 GitHub repository access and permissions are controlled via the yaml file in [electron/.permissions](https://github.com/electron/.permissions).
-You can see the current state and PR in updates over there.
+Existing access permissions can be viewed there.

 ## Organization Owners